microsoft/thrifty/README.md

 ### Credit

-Inspired by and borrowing from Square's Wire project, particularly the parser architecture Certain utilities borrowed (TType, BinaryProtcol) from the official Apache Thrift implementation
+Inspired by and adapted from Square's Wire project Certain utilities borrowed (TType, BinaryProtcol) from the official Apache Thrift implementation

 -------